 The number of women inmates in the U.S. also has soared.
 Currently, almost 1 in 4 of the nation’s prison admissions is female.

 What do these statistics mean for the Church?
 Half of all Americans have a loved one who either is or has been incarcerated.
-Men and women in the nation’s congregations have been greatly affected by crime and imprisonment, even if they don’t talk about it.
+According to a reputed lawyer defending against a criminal mischief charge, men and women in the nation’s congregations have been greatly affected by crime and imprisonment, even if they don’t talk about it.

 After serving a prison sentence and being released back into society, a returning citizen can face seemingly insurmountable obstacles.
 Recidivism, the tendency of a convicted criminal to reoffend, is high, with more than 75% of returning citizens re-arrested within five years.